-Outgoing international exchange International transit exchange Incoming international exchange Appropriate action is taken.
-(For example, an indication is given to the calling subscriber or an automatic repeat attempt is made, etc.) Switching- equipment- congestion Circuit- group- congestion When the circuit group is fully occupied, the circuit-group-congestion signal is sent backward (if overflow is inappropriate).
-SA: An indication is given to the operator.A: An indication is given to the calling subscriber.
+Outgoing international exchange International transit exchange · Incoming international exchange Appropriate action is taken.
+(For example, an Switching- equipment- congestion When the circuit group is fully occupied, the cir- indication is given to the calling subscriber or an automatic repeat attempt is made, etc.) Circuit- group- congestion cuit-group-congestion signal is sent backward (if overflow is inappropriate). , SA: An indication is given to the operator.A: An indication is given to the calling subscriber.
 National- network- congestion The national-network-congestion signal is passed backward.
 For the other congestion signals, appropriate action is taken.
 (For example, the congestion signal is sent backward or an automatic repeat attempt is made, etc.) National- network- congestion Switching- equipment- congestion If congestion occurs in the national network, the national-network-congestion signal is sent backward.
 If blockage occurs in the switching equipment at the international exchange, the switching-equipment-congestion-signal is sent backward.
 The outgoing operator (SA) or the calling subscriber (A) clears.
 Appropriate action is taken.
-(For example, an indication is given to the calling subscriber, or an automatic repeat attempt is made, etc.) Switching- equipment- congestion
+(For example, an indication is given to the calling subscriber, or an automatic repeat attempt is made, etc.) Switching-equipment-congestion